Currency of Portugal

 Fixed and unfixed term temporary contracts are subject to shorter probation periods:

-- The total allowed hours is 150 (medium-sized and large-sized companies) or 175 (small-sized companies) per year
+- 150 (medium-sized and large-sized companies) or 175 (small-sized companies) hours per year.

 Overtime work exceeding 100 yearly hours must be compensated as follows (increase of hourly rates):

-- Work on normal working days: 50% increase for the first hour and 75% for additional hours
+- work on normal working days: 50% increase for the first hour and 75% for additional hours

-- Work on rest days or holidays: 100% increase for each hour
+- work on rest days or holidays: 100% increase for each hour

 Termination